developer239/redux-react-native-wix-navigation-v2-with-auth/README.md

 yarn install
 ```

-This is same for every `react-native` project.
+This is the same for every `react-native` project.
 ```bash
 yarn start
 ```

 Yarn also lets you call commands from `package.json` more easily.
-This will start build for IOS.
+This command starts build for IOS.
 ```bash
 yarn ios
 ```

-This will build the application on android device.
+This command builds the application on android device.
 ```bash
 yarn android
 ```